Up to 50% off sofas & mattresses — limited‑time deals.

 Fabric durability: focus on structure, not just fiber

-• W: water-based foam cleaners
+• W: use a water-based foam cleaner.

 Leather tradeoffs are real: